AdobeDocs/aem-forms-automated-conversion-service.en/help/introduction-to-automated-form-conversion-service.md

 -->

+The service supports non-interactive PDF forms, Forms created with Adobe Acrobat known as AcroForms, and XFA-based created using AEM Forms or Adobe LiveCycle.

 The service can convert only English-language forms to adaptive forms.
 You can translate the generated adaptive forms to another language using [AEM translation workflow](https://helpx.adobe.com/experience-manager/6-5/forms/using/using-aem-translation-workflow-to-localize-adaptive-forms.html).

-The service supports PDF forms created with any version of AEM Forms or Adobe LiveCycle, going all the way back to AEM 6.0 Forms and Adobe LiveCycle ES3.
-The service also supports forms created with Adobe Acrobat.

-The service supports non-interactive PDF forms, AcroForms, and XFA-based forms.
-[AcroForms and XFA-based forms has a limited support](known-issues.md).

 <!--
 Comment Type: annotation